-The Company's subsidiary undertakings are listed in note 12 on page 43, which includes a description of the nature of their business.
+The Company's subsidiary undertakings are listed in note 12, which includes a description of the nature of their business.

-As at the balance sheet date, the only amounts due from related parties were Directors' loans as detailed in note 6.
+As at the balance sheet date, the only amounts due from related parties were Directors' loans as detailed in note 7.